sgsen/sgsen.github.io/_projects/2003-09-12-Mother-Is-Supreme-TCC-400.md

 date: 2003-09-03
 categories: [college]
 image: 'https://dl.dropboxusercontent.com/s/9aitnww282rym51/achebethingsfallapart.jpg?dl=0'
-excerpt: An Exploration of the Ideas of Female Inequality between Achebes's' Umuofia and Modern America
+excerpt: "An Exploration of the Ideas of Female Inequality between Achebes's' Umuofia and Modern America"
 ---
 _I like this paper so much not because I remember it to be particularly good; I think I got a B on it.
 I like it because it marked a turning point in college.
 I truly became interested to learn.
 And in this paper took some - small, feeble - steps to start thinking for myself.
 (April, 2018)_